Darji/EFT-Quest-Bot/README.md

 # EFT-Quest-Bot
 EFT quest helper

-Who ever you are that is stealing my token # please be aware to please FUCK off.
+Who ever you are that is stealing my token # please tell me houw you did it!